presquepartout/RepData_PeerAssessment1/PA1_template.md

 ## Loading and Preprocessing Data

+The data is contained in a file named "activity.csv".
 The following code makes sure that the "activity.csv" file is present in the current working directory.
 The file is unzipped from "activity.zip".